johankoi91/webtc_homework/README.md

 Use the `.dmg` if you want the normal drag-to-Applications installation flow.

+Before the installed app can actually be used in this repository setup, make sure:
+1. `lib/mac/` already contains the currently built WebRTC framework required by the app.
+2. The local `signaling-server` is deployed and running.

 ### For users who also need the signaling bundle
 Download:
 - `webrtc_file_sender-<version>-macos.zip`